 After thoroughly reading the audit report(s), our CSR makes a CAP and sends this to the PU, requesting them to take the necessary measures within the proposed deadlines.
-They also must keep us informed of the improvements
+They also must keep us informed of the improvements and progress they have made.
+That is how we monitor our PU's.
+So, of course, the colour code can change at any time, depending on the (followup) information we receive and on the collaboration with the PU.
 This procedure should guarantee that we get a complete insight of the location of our PU's and their actual situation regarding to their working conditions.
-But, ...